Talu96/jurix2023/README.md

 # Workshop Jurix 2023

-This repository contains the code of the workshop proposed for Jurix 2023.
+This repository contains the code submitted to the workshop proposed for Jurix 2023.

 ## modello.lp
 This file contains the ASP modellation of theft by snatch and robbery.